lucasPoret/f1-dash-whisper/README.md

 So, in order to use it you must create a [huggingface](https://huggingface.co) account and create a token.

+(if you don't want to use transformers and distil-whisper go to [whisper branch](https://github.com/lucasPoret/f1-dash-whisper/tree/whisper))

 Once it's done, put your token in server-whisper.py
 ```python
 model = pipeline("automatic-speech-recognition", model="distil-whisper/distil-medium.en", device=device, token="YOUR HUGGING FACE TOKEN")